Pawel-Ochmann/messageAppClient/README.md

 ## Messaging App Project

-This is the parent repository for the Full Stack Messaging App Project built for the [Odin Project Curriculum](https://www.theodinproject.com/lessons/nodejs-messaging-app).
+This is the frontend repository for the Full Stack Messaging App Project built for the [Odin Project Curriculum](https://www.theodinproject.com/lessons/nodejs-messaging-app).

 The goal of the project was to build a messaging web app that allows users to send and receive real-time messages.